How to Start a Blog in 2022 (A Step-by-Step Guide)

 1. Select your blog’s name

-Quick Tip: If you have already narrowed down on a domain name (collectingcents.com ,for example, is a domain name), you can skip on down to the next step.
-This step is jut for people who have not narrowed down on a domain name and need some help.
+Quick Tip: If you have already narrowed down on a domain name (collectingcents.com, for example, is a domain name), you can skip on down to the next step.

 In this step, I am going to discuss selecting a blog name and I am also going to touch upon selecting a hosting company.